panglesd/slipshow/README.md

 ## Support

-The NLNet Foundation is [sponsoring Slipshow](https://nlnet.nl/project/Slipshow/) the development in 2025 through the [NGI Commons Fund](https://nlnet.nl/commonsfund/) with funds from the European Commission.
+The NLNet Foundation is [sponsoring Slipshow development](https://nlnet.nl/project/Slipshow/) in 2025 and 2026 through the [NGI Commons Fund](https://nlnet.nl/commonsfund/) with funds from the European Commission.
 Thanks a lot!

 ## License